michaelbull/kotlin-result/README.md

 Scott Wlaschin's article on [Railway Oriented Programming][swalschin-rop] is a great introduction to the benefits of modelling operations using the `Result` type.
-The [example][example] module contains an implementation of Scott's [example application][swalschin-example] that demonstrates the usage of `Result` in a real world scenario.

 Mappings are available on the [wiki][wiki] to assist those with experience using the `Result` type in other languages: